UMLCloudComputing/UniBot/docs/web_docs/Step 4: Deployment.md

 sidebar_position: 5
 ---

-## 📦 Deploying
+## 📦 Deploying The Discord Bot

-1. Run `cdk bootstrap` to setup the project for deployment.
-2. Deploy to lambda by running `cdk deploy`.
+1. Deploy your Discord Bot by running `cdk deploy`.
-3. If `cdk deploy` fails due to insufficient privileges to run docker, type `sudo cdk deploy`.
-If that doesn't work, type `sudo -i` to become root, `cd` back to the project root and run `cdk deploy` again.
-4. If successful, `cdk deploy` should have this: `DiscordBotLambdaTest.ApiGatewayUrl = <Your API Gateway URL>` in the output.
+2. If successful, `cdk deploy` should have this: `DiscordBotLambdaTest.ApiGatewayUrl = <Your API Gateway URL>` in the output.
-5. Copy the API Gateway URL and go to your Discord Developer's Portal (discord.dev).
+3. Copy the API Gateway URL and go to your Discord Developer's Portal (discord.dev).
 Set this as Interactions Endpoint for your Bot.
 ![image](https://github.com/UMLCloudComputing/rowdybot/assets/136134023/6e0171af-3151-4223-9590-b7d9953aca39)
+4. If this fails, try again after a few seconds.
+Your lambda function needs some time to boot up.

+## 👑 Running the Streamlit Application
+1. Run the Streamlit application by running `streamlit run src/streamlit.py`.
+2. The Streamlit application should be running on `localhost:8501`.